fhall/markdown-transformer-service/readme.md

 ## Attributions

-This project makes use of [Slim microframework for PHP](https://www.slimframework.com) and [Parsedown](http://parsedown.org).
+This project makes use of

+* [Slim](https://www.slimframework.com), a microframework in PHP
+* [Parsedown](http://parsedown.org), a Markdown parser in PHP
+* [Guzzle](https://github.com/guzzle/guzzle), a HTTP client in PHP

 Thank you for developing and maintaining these excellent projects.